SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 The call to :c:func:`yices_set_config` changes the context's mode of operation from the default (i.e., support for push and pop) to a more restricted mode where push and pop are not supported.
-In this mode, the context can use aggressive simplification and preprocessing procedures, which can improve solver performance.
+In this mode, the context can use more aggressive simplification and preprocessing procedures, which can improve solver performance.